What happens if you transfer property out of your name before bankruptcy?

 • fight the trustee lawsuit known as an "adversary proceeding."

 Many bankruptcy filers don't want the person in possession of the property to be burdened and take it upon themselves to negotiate with the trustee.
-Learn more about how the trustee can bring an action to get the property back using adversary proceedings in bankruptcy.
+Learn more about how the trustee can take action to get the property back using adversary proceedings in bankruptcy.

 Consult With a Bankruptcy Lawyer